dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Implementations may choose to add additional implementation-specific fields to the statistics.

-## Block table map
+### Block table contents

 The block table map contains the block tables.
 Each element, or table, is an array.
-The following tables detail the contents of each block table.

-The Present column in the following tables indicates the circumstances when an optional field will be present (assuming that field is not omitted because it is not collected by the application).
-A Q/R data item may be:

-* A Query plus a Response.
-* A Query without a Response.
-* A Response without a Query.

-Also:

-* A Query and/or a Response may contain an OPT section.
-* A Question may or may not be present.
-If the Query is available, the Question section of the Query is used.
-If no Query is available, the Question section of the Response is used.
-Unless otherwise noted, a Question refers to the first Question in the Question section.

-So, for example, a field listed with a Present value of QUERY is present whenever the Q/R data item contains a Query.
-If the pair contains a Response only, the field will not be present.

-## IP address table

-The table `ip-address` holds all client and server IP addresses in the block.
-Each item in the table is a single IP address.
+The map contains the following items.

 Field | Type | Description
 :-----|:-----|:-----------
-ip-address | Byte string | The IP address, in network byte order.
-The string is 4 bytes long for an IPv4 address, 16 bytes long for an IPv6 address.

-## Class/Type table
+ip-address | Array of byte string | IP addresses, in network byte order.
+Each string is 4 bytes long for an IPv4 address, 16 bytes long for an IPv6 address. classtype | Array of CLASS/TYPE | CLASS/TYPE items (see (#classtype-table-contents)). name-rdata | Array of byte string | NAME and RDATA data.
+Each entry is the contents of a single NAME or RDATA.
+Note that NAMEs, and labels within RDATA contents, are full domain names or labels; no DNS style name compression is used on the individual names/labels within the format. query-sig | Array of QuerySignature | Query signatures (see (#query-signature-table-contents)). qlist | Array of array of unsigned | Question lists.
+Each entry is a list of indexes to the question data in the qrr table. qrr | Array of Question | Question data.
+Each entry is the contents of a single question, where a question is the second or subsequent question in a query (see (#question-table-contents)). rrlist | Array of array of unsigned | RR lists.
+Each entry is a list of indexes to the RR data in the rr table. rr | Array of RR | RR data.
+Each entry is the contents of a single RR (see (#resource-record-rr-table-contents)). malformed-data | Array of MalformedData | Malformed message contents.
+Each entry is the contents of a single malformed message (see (#malformed-message-data-table-contents)).

+#### CLASS/TYPE table contents

 The table `classtype` holds pairs of RR CLASS and TYPE values.
 Each item in the table is a CBOR map.